Fähnlein: Germany

 This structure was also called the prima plana (Latin for "first sheet") because these appointments were on the first page of the muster lists.

 Sweden

 Roughly the same organization was used in Sweden, where each province raised a number of fänikor, which were organized into a provincial regiment.
 Many of the regiments of the Swedish Army of today trace their origins back to the fänikor of the 16th century.
-The fänika was led by a Kapten, the equivalent of a Captain.
+The fänika was led by a Hövitsman, the equivalent of a Captain.
 The corresponding cavalry unit was called ryttarfana (rider banner).

 Ensigns

 The military rank of Fähnrich (Germany) or Fänrik (Sweden) was held by the ensigns or low ranking officer who carried the banner (German Fahne, Swedish Fana) of the Fähnlein or fänika.
 The Spanish army has a similar formation called a Bandera (flag, banner).